alexpotter1/Weight-Tracker/Client Interaction/User Documentation.md

 The graph's features aren't currently customisable at this time.

-<div class="page-break"></div>

 ## Managing application data
 This application manages data through a built-in Apple data handling interface, known as ```defaults```.
-You can read from, and write to, any application's data using this interface.

 The data that this program backs up includes: